Astronomical distances and velocities and special relativity: Muon decay and length contraction

+Now, in the previous paragraph change the words `astronaut' or `spaceship' with `muon' and it should be evident why length contraction cannot be an acceptable explanation for the muon problem when it is analyzed in the muon rest frame.

-This means that, from muon's perspective, the Earth surface appears to be (and actually is) closer\footnote{This effect is also used to explain the possibility of interstellar travels for a spaceship traveling at speeds close to that of light when the phenomenon is analyzed from the perspective of the astronaut.
-From the perspective of the Earth, time on spaceship dilates and the astronaut can cover a huge distance in a relatively short time (for him).
-From the perspective of the astronaut, though, his time rate does not change and the only possibility to match the observations made by observers on the Earth is that the distance to travel actually shortens for him.} than $L$.
-Two observations now follow in order.
-First, if the principle of relativity really holds, one may equivalently assume that the Earth is actually moving towards the muon and thus the distance $L$ that separates us from the place where the particle originated (generator) is already ``shrunk''.
+To recapitulate, two observations follow in order.
+First, if the principle of relativity holds, one may equivalently assume that the Earth is actually moving towards the muon and thus the distance $L$ that separates us from the place where the particle originated (generator) is already `shrunk'.
 Or, better, for the principle of relativity if we measure a distance equal to $L$, then also the muon must see the Earth distant $L$ from itself.
-Namely, owing to the principle of relativity, the two distances (contracted or not) must be equal. {\em As a matter of fact, length contraction, like time dilation, is symmetrical\footnote{Unless we want to resort to Lorentz ether theory.} when the relative velocity is uniform, as is in this case}.
-Thus, the standard explanation of the muon lifetime ``dilation'' from muon's perspective becomes inconsistent, to say the least, and we might rename all this ``the muon paradox''.
+Owing to the principle of relativity, the two distances (contracted or not) must be equal. {\em Length contraction, like time dilation, is symmetrical\footnote{Unless we want to resort to Lorentz ether theory.} when the relative velocity is uniform, as is in this case}.
+Thus, the standard explanation of the muon lifetime dilation from muon's perspective becomes inconsistent, to say the least.